 Vermont is also working with a blockchain startup Propy to store land record management data on the blockchain.

 Blockchain-based land registry platforms

-The LLC Corporation named Bitlands Global manges land-registry blockchain and a digital currency, Cadastrals.
-The LLC has public's private and philanthropic capital types of investments.
+The LLC Corporation named Bitlands Global manages land-registry blockchain and digital currency, Cadastrals.
+The LLC has the public's private and philanthropic capital types of investments.
 Having an NGO helps it to access locally targeted grants and enter into contracts as a local NGO.

 Propy is a platform for anyone who wants to convert his or her crypto savings to land or hard property and diversify investments.
 With it, you can buy property with cryptocurrency entirely online.

 Propy is approved by the Ukraine government and was the first in the country to facilitate legal blockchain real estate purchases, registry and ownership transfer on the blockchain.
 It works great for cross-border or international real estate purchases and transfers and is cost-effective, faster and easy compared to traditional approaches.
 It is now eying California real estate market.

 The company aims to build a government-agnostic system.
 With the platform, governments can only set up rules and get notifications on sales and taxes.
 Buying property through the platform is easier: you get connected with buyers across the world who lists their property on the platform.